Animation: Fair

 Summary: >

-One night Kei spots a UFO and is chased by a mysterious being.
-The next morning he wakes up, but isn't sure what happened or how he got home.
-Later that day He learns that the class has a new homeroom teacher: Mizuho Kanzaki, who also happens to be moving in next door.
-While helping her unload her stuff, he finds out that SHE was the alien who had chased him.
-Kei agrees to keep the secret, but the two keep getting caught in circumstances making it appear they're lovers.
-Once the principal finds out, Kei argues that it's fine since he and Mizuho are already married.
+One night Kei spots a UFO and is pursued by a mysterious being.
+He wakes the next morning not sure how he got home.
+Later a new home room teacher is introduced: Mizuho Kanzaki.
+She'll also be his new neighbor.
+While helping her unpack, he learns she was the alien from the other night.
+Kei agrees to keep her secret, but the two keep gettng caught in circumstances making it appear they're lovers.
+Once the principal finds out, Kei argues there's no problem since he and Mizuho are married.
 Which they aren't, but they quickly get hitched so the pricipal doesn't know.
 Yet another secret to keep.
-Things like "I married my teacher", or "I'm actually 18 because I was in a coma" or "My wife is an alien" aren't topics that pop out in casual conversation, but then again these things always end up being harder ought to be.
+Things like "I married my teacher", or "I'm actually 18 because I was in a coma" or "My wife is an alien" aren't topics brought up in casual conversation, but these things are always tougher then they ought to be.

 Kei is however determined to move forward and keep moving.
 He needs to accelerate; to make up for lost time.
 Together with his teacher, he plans on doing just that.